 - The main game has the armor-piercing Thermic Lance, wielded by higher-ranking Legionaries.

 - In Mount & Blade, many kinds of polearms are used quite effectively.
 Those that are more lance-like can do "couched lance" damage, which is often a One-Hit Kill.
 Strangely, some polearms, like bardiche, is considered as two-handed sword type weapon.

-- In The Legend of Dragoon, Lavitz and later Albert, combine this, and Everything's Better with Spinning to be two of the most powerful characters for a long while.
+- In The Legend of Dragoon, Lavitz and later Albert, combine this and Spin Attack to be two of the most powerful characters for a long while.
 The latter is almost too fast to control though.

 - Halo: Covenant Honor Guards usually wield huge ornamental spears ('huge' as in, longer than the 8+ -foot alien wielders are tall); the Honor Guards seen in Halo Wars cutscenes can be seen wielding versions that more closely resemble Lochaber Axes (Of course, thanks to the trio of Spartans, these weapons end up killing more Elites than they do humans).

 - Though with the notable exception of the Halo Wars cutscene, the Honor Guard never actually use their ceremonial spears in combat.
 When danger threatens, they drop their spears and equip plasma guns and energy swords.

 - Dwarf Fortress has a representative selection of spears, pikes, and halberds.
 Most of them are too large to be wielded by dwarves, but a steel pike in skilled hands can comfortably One-Hit Kill a dragon.
 Spears are distinguished for being simultaneously lethal and clean by damaging enemy internal organs rather than lopping off limbs, which add to on-screen clutter and can mess up a player's precious FPS.
 On the other hand, it makes them rather less useful against enemies who don't have internal organs, like the undead.